Lucky4604/C2Kep/README.md

 ### Dependencies

-If your project depends on any external crates (libraries), they'll be listed in `Cargo.toml`.
+If the  project depends on any external crates (libraries), they'll be listed in `Cargo.toml`.
 Cargo will automatically fetch and build these dependencies during the build process.

 ## Usage